pytorch/torchtune/docs/source/examples/configs.rst

 by the user in the :code:`__post_init__` (see Parameter Validation).
 The dataclass should go in the :code:`recipes/params/` folder and the name of the file should match the name of the recipe file you are creating.

+In general, you should expose the minimal amount of parameters you need to run and experiment with your recipes.
+Exposing an excessive number of parameters will lead to bloated configs, which are more error prone, harder to read, and harder to manage.
+On the other hand, hardcoding all parameters will prevent quick experimentation without a code change.
+Only parametrize what is needed.

 To link the dataclass object with config and CLI parsing, you can use the :class:`~torchtune.utils.argparse.TuneArgumentParser` object and